 MongoDB is a NoSQL database designed for ease of development and scalability to support massive data processing and storage.
 Since NoSQL databases, like MongoDB and Cassandra, allow for virtually unlimited scaling of applications, they greatly increase application infrastructure complexity.
-Monitoring is a critical component of database administration for diagnosing issues and planning capacity.
+Therefore, implementation of a MongoDB management tool is necessary in database administration for diagnosing issues and planning load distribution.

 With Applications Manager's MongoDB monitoring, gain in-depth visibility into the key metrics and understand MongoDB performance efficiency.
 Applications Manager is one of the very few MongoDB monitoring tools that offer deep visibility into MongoDB performance metrics coupled with intelligent analytical features for performance trend analysis and forecasting utilization trends.

 Some of the important MongoDB metrics to monitor are:

 - Performance stats

 - Utilization of resources (CPU usage, available memory and Network usage)

 - Assert stats

 - Replication stats

 With the MongoDB performance monitoring tools offered by Applications Manager, you get to thoroughly monitor MongoDB with in-depth insights in to important key performance parameters, spot bottlenecks, and troubleshoot it before it affects the end users.
 The MongoDB monitoring dashboard helps gain an overview of key parameters on an unified platform.
 Proper monitoring of read and write requests helps prevent resource saturation, avoid overloading databases, and optimize MongoDB's performance.
 Utilize Applications Manager's MongoDB monitoring to monitor lock stats such as the number of read/write locks and active users performing those operations to prevent any latency problems.